akshilpatel/tile-match-gym/README.md

-# candy-crush-gym
+# match3-gym

-Candy crush inspired gym environment used for reinforcement learning research.
+Gym environment inspired by all the match3 games out there and used for reinforcement learning research.